memflow/memflow-registry/README.md

 - digest - sha256 digest of the plugin binary
 - digest_short - sha256 of the plugin binary but cropped to 7 digits

-Additionally this api supports pagination by providing the following parameters:
+Additionally, this api supports pagination by providing the following parameters:
 - skip - skip the first `skip` elements
 - limit - only show `limit` items